7th California Infantry Regiment: Service at Tubac and Fort Mason

 Service at Fort Mason was generally considered miserable.
 Because of its somewhat swampy (by Arizona standards) location on the banks of the Santa Cruz River, the men suffered from an epidemic which at one point rendered over half of them too sick for duty and led to at least 25 deaths.
 The post suffered from supply problems as well.
 These conditions caused construction of permanent buildings at the post to slow to a halt, leaving the men to live in tents and temporary brush shelters during their service there and generally curtailing operations against the Apaches.
 Participation in one campaign against the Apaches, for instance, was aborted by a lack of adequate shoes.

 Despite this, the Seventh was, from time to time, able to put small expeditions into the field.
 On one such occasion, Captain Hiram A. Messenger led a scouting party of 15 men into the Huachuca Mountains in July, 1865.
 The detachment found itself surrounded and under attack by a reported 100 or 200 Apaches and escaped after a fortuitous rainstorm ended a fight that lasted over an hour and left two soldiers dead and one wounded.

-The Regiment was ordered back to The Presidio in March, 1866 and was mustered out the following April and May.
+The regiment was ordered back to The Presidio in March, 1866 and was mustered out during April and May.